 Figure G-8 demonstrates that air district program survey response rates have not met the requirements as not all air districts have been able to reliably collect the required survey responses.
-As shown in the figure, approximately 43% of eligible survey participants responded to the 30-month survey.
-The South Coast, Bay Area, and Sacramento Metropolitan air districts each use electronically distributed surveys and compile the responses into sortable databases.
-San Joaquin air district relies on physical mail-in surveys and, unfortunately, this approach has proven challenging for the air district.
-The response rate is low and it is difficult to track and compile the responses.
-As such, the San Joaquin air district was not able to provide any substantive survey data for this report.
+As shown in Figure G-8, approximately 38% of eligible survey participants responded to the 30-month survey.
+The South Coast, Bay Area, and Sacramento

+Metropolitan air districts each use electronically distributed surveys and compile the responses into sortable databases.
+San Diego ACPD is too early in the program to have any participants eligible to complete the 30-month survey; however, they will use electronically distributed surveys as well.
+San Joaquin air district relies on physical mail-in surveys and, .
+However, San Joaquin has sent the survey requests via text message, and follow-ups via texts and email were made to the non-responsive participants.
+The response rate is less than 2% and it is difficult to track and compile the responses.
+As such, the San Joaquin air district sent 435 surveys to eligible participants and received responses from only eight, which is less than 2%, making it extremely hard to conduct any statistical or perceptive analysis.
 Moving forward, CARB will continue to collaborate with all participating air districts to improve survey response rates and we have since refined survey questions and the methodology.
-Each air district is now required to request and collect survey data from potential, unsuccessful, and successful program participants to best identify and understand barriers to entry and demographic data.
-Surveys are administered at various stages of application, and they include: an initial survey that captures basic participant data; before and after approval which identifies potential barriers to entry through the application process, time of transaction; and at 12-, 24-, 30- month ownership intervals.
-While the surveys have since been deployed in the spring of 2023, data is still pending.
+CARB requires each air district to request and collect survey data from potential, unsuccessful, and successful program participants to best identify and understand barriers to entry and demographic data.
+Surveys are administered at various stages of application, and they include: an initial survey that captures basic participant data; before and after approval which identifies potential barriers to entry through the application process, time of transaction; and at 12-, 24-, 30-month ownership intervals.
 The current required survey questions can be found at the end of this document.